 “Five years of price-led growth has diluted the franchise with more price-sensitive customers,” Toohey said.
-Cameron said, however, that Suncorp would be able to deliver a return on equity of at least 10 per cent by keeping costs flat while improving claims costs and customer service.
+Cameron said, however, that Suncorp would be able to deliver a return on equity of at least 10% by keeping costs flat while improving claims costs and customer service.

-Suncorp’s ROE dropped to 8.2 per cent in FY16 as profit fell 8 per cent to $1.04 billion, with dividends dropping to 68c, from 76c.
-Cameron argued that shareholders had fared well in the past five years, claiming a return of 118 per cent for a $10,000 investment, which is double the S&P/ASX 200, the report said.
+Suncorp’s ROE dropped to 8.2% in FY16 as profit fell 8% to $1.04 billion, with dividends dropping to 68c, from 76c.
+Cameron argued that shareholders had fared well in the past five years, claiming a return of 118% for a $10,000 investment, which is double the S&P/ASX 200, the report said.

-Ziggy Switkowski, Suncorp chairman, predicted a revenue growth that is “lower than it’s been over the past decade” as a result of slower economic growth, inflation, and greater competition: “Improving margins, returns and dividends will require ongoing attention to better processes, higher productivity, and reduced customer churn.”
+Ziggy Switkowski, Suncorp chairman, predicted a revenue growth that would be “lower than it’s been over the past decade” as a result of slower economic growth, inflation, and greater competition: “Improving margins, returns and dividends will require ongoing attention to better processes, higher productivity, and reduced customer churn.”

 He also added that while the global outlook was soft, conditions in Australia remained “reasonable” and commercial opportunities for Suncorp were attractive.

-After industry’s annual results, Macquarie analysts were more optimistic on Suncorp than rival IAG
+After the industry’s annual results, Macquarie analysts were more optimistic on Suncorp than rival IAG

 due to lower exposure to commercial insurance and New Zealand, said the report.